 Pre-pandemic, the focus for safety in manufacturing facilities was on reducing the risk of injury around industrial equipment and long-term ergonomic concerns.
 These risks still apply today, with OSHA estimating nearly 100,000 manual forklift accidents each year.
 The Centers for Disease Control and Prevention (CDC) reported 22% of work-related deaths were due to forklift overturns, and 20% were due to a pedestrian being struck by a manual forklift.
 Manually driven forklifts are inherently dangerous, and can cause costly losses for a company, including damaged products and equipment, employee injuries, or even fatalities.

 Safety is driving momentum for forklift-free environments.
-Seegrid AMRs autonomously move billions of pounds of materials each month and have safely driven millions of autonomous miles in real production facilities without a single personnel safety incident.
-This is because our vehicles go above and beyond ANSI B56.5 safety standards, working seamlessly and safely alongside their human coworkers.
-Seegrid vehicles always follow the rules and mitigate the risk of relying on human input.
-With technology in control, the vehicle will reliably follow the intended route, maintain speed limits, avoid collisions, behave predictably and consistently, and never behave erratically.
+Seegrid Palion AMRs autonomously move billions of pounds of materials each month and have safely driven millions of autonomous miles in real production facilities without a single personnel safety incident.
+This is because Palion AMRs go above and beyond ANSI B56.5 safety standards, working seamlessly and safely alongside their human coworkers.
+Palion AMRs always follow the rules and mitigate the risk of relying on human input.
+With technology in control, the robot will reliably follow the intended route, maintain speed limits, avoid collisions, behave predictably and consistently, and never behave erratically.

-Independent UL approved safety systems are built into Seegrid vehicles to ensure safe operation around machinery and personnel.
-Seegrid’s approach is to not only meet, but to also exceed regulatory requirements by building an envelope of constantly scanning safety sensors to ensure the vehicle will stop before contacting any obstructions, including people.
+Independent UL approved safety systems are built into Palion AMRs to ensure safe operation around machinery and personnel.
+Seegrid’s approach is to not only meet, but to also exceed regulatory requirements by building an envelope of constantly scanning safety sensors to ensure the robot will stop before contacting any obstructions, including people.

 Continue to Drive Material Flow Efficiencies and Scale Your Success